 HOW CAN I IMPROVE MY CREDIT SCORE?

 Credit scores are designed to show a consumer’s creditworthiness and the likelihood that they will be able to pay their debt on time.
-In Canada, credit scores range from 300 – 900 and are used as a tool by the creditors to determine who is a good candidate to borrow money.
+In Canada, credit scores range from 300 to 900 and are used as a tool by the creditors to determine who is a good candidate to borrow money.

 A low credit score can affect the eligibility for future purchases, mortgages, and loans.
-Therefore it is very important to build and maintain a healthy credit rating.
+Therefore, it is very important to build and maintain a healthy credit rating.
 There are several factors that come into play to calculate a credit score.

 Here are 3 helpful tips to help you start improving your credit score:

 - Maintain a good payment history: Your payment history is one of the most important factors in determining your credit score.
 Paying your bills on time is essential in building and maintaining a good credit rating.
 This includes paying your credit cards, utility, internet bill, etc. promptly and consistently.
-The longer history you have paying bills on time, the stronger your credit score will be.
+The longer the history you have paying bills on time, the stronger your credit score will be.
 If you have several credit cards and monthly payments, set up payment reminders on your calendar so you never miss a payment.
 Setting up pre-authorized payments is another way to make sure that your bills get paid on time.
 It is very important not to miss any due dates as bad payment patterns will show up on your credit report.

 - Keep your Balance-to-Limit ratio low: The amount of credit you have borrowed compared to your credit limit is another important factor in determining your credit score.
 High credit usage lowers your score and is a strong sign of credit risk for future creditors.
 Higher balances are more difficult to afford and hence could indicate that you have overextended your credit.
 On the other hand, low credit usage is an indication that you are a responsible consumer and can responsibly manage your debt.
 Check balances on your credit cards regularly and try to use less than 35% of your credit limit.
 For instance, if you have a credit card with a $1,000 limit try to keep the outstanding balance below $350.